 Google’s Pixel phones have dominated our best camera phones list for the last couple of years, but Apple took the title with the iPhone 11 Pro.
 It has a triple-lens main camera, all rated at 12 megapixels.
 The standard wide-angle lens has an f/1.8 aperture, there’s a telephoto lens with an f/2.0 aperture, and there’s a new ultra-wide-angle lens with an f/2.4 aperture.
 It’s a versatile combination and Apple has built on it with improved image processing, a new night mode, and a wonderful portrait mode.

 On paper, the Pixel 4 doesn’t look as capable, with a dual-lens main camera that combines a 12.2-megapixel lens with an f/1.7 aperture and a 16-megapixel telephoto lens with an f/2.4 aperture.
-But in the past, it has been Google’s superior image processing that has enabled it to get better results from inferior hardware and that may prove to be the case again.
+But in the past, it has been Google’s superior image processing that has enabled it to get better results from inferior hardware and that’s arguably the case again.
 The Pixel also has amazing low-light capability and a really pleasing portrait mode.
 The iPhone has a 12-megapixel front-facing camera, while the Pixel makes do with an 8-megapixel lens, though it does have a larger aperture to let in more light.

 Software and updates